WHAT IS THE POTAWATOMI LEADERSHIP PROGRAM?

 The six-week Potawatomi Leadership Program brings a group of 8-10 promising young tribal members from around the world to Shawnee, Oklahoma to learn about the government, culture, and economic development of the Citizen Potawatomi Nation.
 At its core, the Potawatomi Leadership Program strives to give interns an accurate perception of the Citizen Potawatomi Nation as a whole and cultivate talent from within to ensure that younger generations are prepared for a role in the future governance of their tribe.

-DON'T HAVE A POTAWATOMI NAME?
+DON'T HAVE POTAWATOMI REGALIA?

 Here you will find almost everything you need to know about the Potawatomi Leadership Program!